jay-parkin/API-Webserver/README.md

 ## R4: Benefits and Drawbacks of PostgreSQL

+<b>Overview of Relational Database Systems (RDBMS)</b><br>
+Relational Database Systems are databases that store data in a structured format, using rows and columns.
+They are based on the relational model introduced by E.F.
+Codd in the 1970s.
+Data is organised into tables, and relationships between data items are managed through foreign keys and indexes.
+SQL (Structured Query Language) is the standard language used to interact with RDBMS.

+<b>Structured Data Storage</b>

+- Data is organised into tables with predefined schemas.<br>
+- Tables are made up of rows (records) and columns (fields), which helps in maintaining data consistency.

+<b>Data Integrity</b>

+- <b>ACID Transactions:</b> Ensures Atomicity, Consistency, Isolation, and Durability, which are crucial for reliable transaction processing.
+- <b>Constraints:</b> Enforces data integrity through primary keys, foreign keys, unique constraints, and check constraints.

+<b>Normalisation</b>

+- <b>Normalisation:</b> The process of organising data to reduce redundancy and improve data integrity.
+This involves dividing tables into smaller, related tables.

+<b>SQL Support</b>

+- <b>Query Language:</b> Provides a powerful and standardised way to query and manipulate data using SQL.

+<b>Indexing</b>

+- <b>Indexes:</b> Improve the speed of data retrieval operations on tables.

+<b>Relationships:</b>

+- <b>Joins:</b> Facilitate complex queries by allowing the combination of data from multiple tables based on related columns.

 ### Benefits

 1. <b>Advanced Features</b>:

    - <b>ACID Compliance</b>: Ensures reliable transactions and data integrity.
    - <b>Complex Queries</b>: Supports complex queries with SQL, including sub-selects, joins, and window functions.
    - <b>Full-Text Search</b>: Provides built-in full-text search capabilities.
    - <b>JSON Support</b>: Allows storing and querying JSON data efficiently.

 2. <b>Extensibility</b>:

    - <b>Custom Data Types</b>: You can define your own data types and functions.
    - <b>Extensions</b>: Supports extensions like PostGIS for spatial data and others for added functionality.

 3. <b>Scalability</b>:

    - <b>Large Data Volumes</b>: Handles large databases efficiently.
    - <b>Concurrency Control</b>: Uses Multi-Version Concurrency Control (MVCC) to handle high concurrency with minimal locking.

 4. <b>Standards Compliance</b>:

    - <b>SQL Compliance</b>: Adheres closely to SQL standards, making it easier to migrate from other SQL databases.
    - <b>Data Integrity</b>: Enforces data integrity constraints such as foreign keys, unique constraints, and check constraints.

 5. <b>Open Source</b>:

    - <b>Cost-Effective</b>: No licensing costs associated with the software.
    - <b>Community Support</b>: Large community with extensive documentation, forums, and third-party tools.